ethanarns/stork-editor/UserGuide.md

 4. Wait for it to load everything for the first time.
 It will need to extract files.
 Wait for the status `ROM Loaded`
 5. It should load World 1 Level 1's first map.
 You'll need to scroll down to see the level itself
 6. To remove the green collision overlay, you can either click the menu button with the eye and orange arrow, check off Menu Bar > View > Show Collision, or press `Control + 5`
-7. Backup your working files (by default `_nds_extract`) by copying it to a different folder periodically
+7. Backup your working files (by default `yromfs`) by copying it to a different folder periodically

 ## Sprites (Level Objects)
 1. Switch your layer mode to Sprites.
 This is a dropdown on the toolbar at the top of the window.
 It should start in this mode, but you can return to it via this dropdown